 Once you identify your buyer’s journey, be sure to provide relevant content for each stage that is tied back to the 4 stages of inbound marketing methodology.
 If you’re serving up the right content at the right time for your potential customers, you’re going to edge out the competition and gain the trust of your customers.
 Remember, no one likes to be sold, so use inbound marketing to educate and build trust with potential customers and your existing database.

-As a Montana technology company, you’re faced with finding an audience who exist beyond the borders of our great state.
+As a technology company, you’re faced with finding an audience who exists beyond the borders of your geographic location.
 You can help your customers find you by using inbound marketing.
-Sign-up to receive our next blog to dig deeper into inbound marketing and best practices to get started developing your company’s buyer personas.